DGretta/Music/modular/make_noise_wogglebug_guide.md

 ### **Input Philosophy:**
 - **Ego Input:** "Direct injection to the uncertain, beating heart" - biases all randomness
-- **Influence Input:** Modulates VCO frequencies, feeds Ring-Mod, shifts Woggle CV
+- **Influence Input:** CV or audio signal input that modulates frequency of both Smooth and Woggle VCOs, inputs to the Ring-Mod circuit, and level shifts the Woggle CV signal (responds 0V to 10V)
 - **External Clock:** Overrides internal clock while keeping other functions independent
 - **Speed/Chaos CV:** Normalled to +8V, extends range to ~200Hz when patched